-Figure 9.
+Figure 8.
 Time series of methane and water vapour anomalies at 30 km (middle and lower plots) and Singapore zonal wind at 10 hPa, corresponding to about 30 km (top).
-Note that the vertical axis of the methane data is inverted and scaled differently than for water vapour.
+Note that the vertical axis of the methane data is inverted.